lesander/fritzbox.js/README.md

 The most powerful, simple and complete AVM Fritz!Box API. **This project is still a work in progress.** Written in Node.js

 ## Getting Started
+This module is future-proof and uses async/await promises.

+Until NodeJS supports ES6's async/await natively (which will be very soon), we have to use the harmony flag `--harmony-async-await`.
-This module is written in ECMAscript 2015 [ES6](https://github.com/mjavascript/practical-es6) and is promise-based.
-You should use the latest version (`^7.0.0`) of NodeJS.
+You should use the latest version (`^7.8.0`) of NodeJS and use that flag, or use the [BabelJS](https://babeljs.io/) compiled module.

-This package was tested on Fritz!Box 7390 and 7490 with firmware versions `6.53` and `6.51`.
+This package was tested on Fritz!Box 7390 and 7490 with firmware versions `6.53`, `6.51` and `6.83`.

+## Installing

+FritzBox.js is available on the following platforms.
+- NodeJS server-side
+- Javascript browser-side with browserify

 ```
 npm install fritzbox.js
 ```

+*More information on how to set up with browserify is coming soon.*

 A simple example showing how to get the history of calls made with a [Fritz!Fon](https://en.avm.de/products/fritzfon) can be seen below.

+## Example

 ```js
 const fritz = require('fritzbox.js')